ShellCode33/ArchLinux-Hardened/docs/HOW_TO_SECURE_USB_DEVICE.md

 sudo cryptsetup luksAddKey /dev/sdb4 "/mnt/root/luks_${luks_storage_uuid}.keyfile"
 ```

-And add the following to the crypttab so that they will be picked up by `cryptsetup-initramfs`:
+And add the following to crypttab so that `cryptsetup-initramfs` knows which key to use to allow the initramfs to decrypt the root partition:

 ```
 echo "$luks_root_uuid UUID=$luks_root_uuid /root/luks_${luks_root_uuid}.keyfile luks,discard" | sudo tee -a /mnt/etc/crypttab